Keeper-Security/Commander/keepercommander/service/README.md

 ## Configuration

-The service configuration is stored in JSON/YAML format and includes:
+The service configuration is stored as an attachment to a vault record in JSON/YAML format and includes:

 - Port settings
 - Ngrok configuration (optional)